 How to exclude crawler traffic from Analytics

 In some cases, the crawler traffic (also referred to as a robot, bot, spider) may be registered within your website analytics solution.
-This article explains how to exclude this traffic:
+This article explains how to remove links with traffic and:

-- Exclude traffic from Siteimprove Analytics using Data Exclusion Settings
+- Update traffic from Siteimprove Analytics using Data Settings

 - Hide traffic from Siteimprove Analytics using filters